CagriCatik/RagSmith/md/pymupdf4llm/A_Compact_Guide_To_RAG-section.md

 the Databricks platform.
 Bundles make it easy to manage complex projects during active development by providing CI/CD

 capabilities to your software development workflow in a single concise and declarative YAML syntax.
-By using bundles to automate your project's tests, deployments, and configuration management you can reduce errors while promoting software best practices across your organization as templated projects.\n\nPreview\n\nThis feature is in Public Preview.\n\nBundles provide a way to include metadata alongside your project's source files to specify information including:\n\nRequired cloud infrastructure and workspace configurations.\n\nUnit and integration tests.',
+By using bundles to automate your project's tests, deployments, and configuration management you can reduce errors while promoting software best practices across your organization as templated projects.
+\n\nPreview\n\nThis feature is in Public Preview.\n\nBundles provide a way to include metadata alongside your project's source files to specify information including:\n\nRequired cloud infrastructure and workspace configurations
+\n\nUnit and integration tests.',

 'Databricks Assets Bundles are an infrastructure-as-code (IaC) approach to managing your Databricks projects.